abemlucas/instagram-photos-scraper-python/README.md

 # Project Info

-Developing a program that downloads the desired number of photos of each Instagram account found in a .csv file.
+Developing a program that downloads the desired number of photos of each Instagram account found in the instagram.csv file.

 ## Running locally